LukasBombach/single-file-components/README.md

 and design for ourselves.

 So I am trying to write a Webpack loader that is mostly compatible to Vue.js single file components and that transpiles to other frameworks like React or Stencil.
+I'd call those `.sfc` files.

 ## Design Systems